LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 Supported graph languages
 -------------------------

-Currently only the DOT graph language is supported (tested with Graphviz version 10.0 on macOS; visit the http://www.graphviz.org/ website for more information).
-There's also preliminary support for Mermaid (which is not loaded by default as its current version lacks required features for parity with Graphviz).
+Currently only the DOT graph language provides support for all the features of the ``diagrams`` tool.
+The d2 graph language supports most but not all the features.
+Notably, hyperlinks in edges are not currently supported.
+There's also preliminary support for Mermaid (not loaded by default as its current version lacks several required features for parity with d2 and Graphviz).

-The diagrams ``.dot`` files are created on the current directory by default.
+The diagrams ``.d2`` and ``.dot`` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF, or Postscript.
+Sample helper scripts are provided for converting a directory of ``.d2`` or ``.dot`` files to ``.svg`` files:

+- ``lgt2svg.sh`` for POSIX systems
+- ``lgt2svg.ps1`` for Windows systems

+The scripts assume that the d2 and Graphviz command-line executables are available from the system path.
+For Graphviz, the default is the ``dot`` executable but the scripts accept a command-line option to select in alternative the ``circo``, ``fdp``, or ``neato`` executables).
+For d2, the default layout engine is ``elk`` but the scripts accept a command-line option to select in alternative the ``dagre`` or ``tala`` layout engines.

+The recommended output format is SVG as it supports tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries) or to API documentation.
+See the relevant diagram options below in order to take advantage of these features (see the discussion below on "linking diagrams").

-For example, using the ``dot`` command-line executable we can simply type:
+To convert to formats other than SVG, you will need to use the d2 and Graphviz executables directly.
+For example, using the Graphviz ``dot`` executable, we can generate a PDF with the command:

 ::